tessam30/Tools/README.md

 [Dimension Explorer 1.0][2] is a tool for working with time-aware and multidimensional data in ArcMap 10.3 and above.
 It provides slider controls to make navigating through the dimensions in a map layer simple and easy.
 [ColorBrewer][14] - Color advice for cartography (maps)
 [Power Caculations][15] - online power calculator (see also [Gpower][16] and [Optimal Design][17])
+[Markdown Tables Generator][18] - tool for generating markdown code for tables
+[Extract Tables from PDFs][19] - tool for extracting tables from PDF documents  (requires Java)

 **R**